 A function to monitor the status of a standby interface in NIC switching mode.
 Monitoring a standby interface regularly detects a failure of NIC switching in advance.
 Standby patrol is to send a monitoring frame from a standby interface to an active interface and monitor its response.
-The monitoring range is from a standby interface to a HUB connected to a standby interface, a HUB connected to an active interface, and an active interface.
+The monitoring range is from a standby interface to a HUB connected to a standby interface, a HUB connected to an active interface.
 This includes the monitoring range of an inter-HUB monitoring function.
 Therefore, it is not necessary to use an inter-HUB monitoring function when using a standby patrol function.
-The monitoring range of inter-HUB monitoring is from an active interface to a HUB connected to an active interface, without including a standby interface.
+The monitoring range of inter-HUB monitoring is from an active interface to a HUB connected to a standby patrol function.
+The monitoring range of an active interface to a HUB connected to an active interface.